Skip to Content

 Technician License

-The 2m and 75cm are used for short distances.
-Often you will find dual-band radios that cover both frequencies.
+2 m and 75 cm are used for short distances.
+Often, you will find dual-band radios that cover both frequencies.
 We will get into this in a bit.

 General License

-These frequencies garner you the ability to work long distances and around the world.
-With the right equipment (radio, antenna, etc.) the communication world is your oyster.
+These frequencies give you the ability to work long distances and around the world.
+With the right equipment (radio, antenna, etc.), the communication world is your oyster.
 Heat up the clouds and prepare to share information!

 Extra License

 The extra license opens up a few additional radio frequencies for the amateur operator.
-Once you get into HAM radio, you will need to decide if the additional studying is worth the bands.
+Once you get into ham radio, you will need to decide if the additional studying is worth it.

 radio frequencies